theguly/iris-doc-src/docs/zqa.md

 #### Can I delete a customer?
 No. To keep consistencies in the database, customers unfortunately cannot be deleted if they are linked to cases.

-#### Can I create organizations or groups?
-No. It might be possible in future versions but for now it is better to spin up a new instance for restricted cases.

-#### Can I create more roles?
-No. It might be possible in future versions but for now it is better to spin up a new instance for restricted cases.

 #### Can I prevent backrefs of assets and IOCs?
 No. It might be possible in future versions but for now it is better to spin up a new instance for restricted cases.
 The backref is however automatically disabled for performance reasons, for cases with more than 300 assets.
 We are working on a more efficient way to backref.

 #### My report template is not generated and generates an error
 Please triple check typos in tags as there is no fault tolerance.
+You can reach us in case of troubles.

 # Integration